-4.3 Identity Management based on Blockchain technology
+5.3 Identity Management based on Blockchain technology

-The solution currently investigated is based on the blockchain technology which was proposed initially by the bitcoin system [7].
-Since its inception, when the blockchain was defined as a distributed ledger which records bitcoin transactions using cryptographic algorithms, it has evolved as one of the most promising technology with the potential to disrupt the financial sector and several technology related fields, as well as the administrative and logistic operations, due to its innovations in terms of transactions verifications and the decentralised and trustless nature.
+The solution currently investigated is based on the blockchain technology which was proposed initially by the Bitcoin system [10].
+Since its inception, when the blockchain was defined as a distributed ledger which records Bitcoin transactions using cryptographic algorithms, it has evolved as one of the most promising technology with the potential to disrupt the financial sector and several technology related fields, as well as the administrative and logistic operations, due to its innovations in terms of transactions verifications and the decentralised and trustless nature.

-A new generation of distributed applications is developed on several new blockchains which have expanded the original bitcoin protocol with new features (e.g. Ethereum, Nxt), as well as new protocols on top of bitcoin or sidechains (e.g. Omni, Counterparty, Rootstock) featuring smart contracts as a new model for expressing user transactions and interactions, which can be scripted and executed without any human intervention and tampering.
+A new generation of distributed applications is developed on several new blockchains which have expanded the original Bitcoin protocol with new features (e.g. Ethereum[11], Nxt[12]), as well as new protocols on top of Bitcoin or sidechains (e.g. Omni[13], Counterparty[14], Rootstock[15]) featuring smart contracts as a new model for expressing user transactions and interactions, which can be scripted and executed without any human intervention and tampering.

-Blockstack is a platform running on top of bitcoin protocol which provides support for decentralised identity and authentication [8].
-It can be used to create digital profiles, and integrate them with other decentralised applications which run on top of the bitcoin protocol.
-The next step is to create a bridge between a decentralised application which is executed on the bitcoin blockchain and a CAS server which is used for user management by the WordPress and Spring applications.
+Blockstack is a platform running on top of Bitcoin protocol which provides support for decentralised identity and authentication [16].
+It can be used to create digital profiles, and integrate them with other decentralised applications which run on top of the Bitcoin protocol.
+The next step is to create a bridge between a decentralised application which is executed on the Bitcoin blockchain and a CAS server which is used for user management by the WordPress and Spring applications.
 As the CAS protocol allow the delegation of the authentication by the CAS server to an external provider, this can be achieved with a proxy CAS server which can understand the Blockstack profiles.

-There is a great amount of flexibility in creation the Blockstack profiles, with of further customisations possible without any adverse effects on the main applications as they are completely decoupled.
-The roles and relationships associated with Blockstack profiles can be defined in new decentralised applications which run on the bitcoin protocol, and then mapped to WordPress specific roles by a proxy service transparent to the users.
-In this way, it is possible to delegate the user registration process from WordPress decentralised application on the bitcoin blockchain.
-This has the benefit of a more powerful system to process new user validation requests which are specific to the application domain than it is possible with the default WordPress module.
-Moreover, as specific workflows can be replicated as smart contracts on the bitcoin protocol, there is a clear advantage to integrate a distributed application on the blockchain with the WordPress API in order to provide new services to users such as creation of digital assets for incentivising active editors, useful feedback, and similar actions which foster community engagement.
+There is a great amount of flexibility in creation of the Blockstack profiles, with further customisations possible without any adverse effects on the main applications as they are completely decoupled.
+The roles and relationships associated with Blockstack profiles can be defined in new decentralised applications which run on the Bitcoin protocol..In this way, it is possible to delegate the user registration process from WordPress to a decentralised application on the Bitcoin blockchain.
+This has the benefit of a more flexible system to sign up new users and to validate new registration requests, which are specific to the application domain, than it is possible with the default WordPress 's user registration module.